Inventory Files / Hosts Files in Ansible¶

 Host Entries:¶

-Each line specifies a hostname or alias (e.g., webserver
+Each line specifies a hostname or alias (e.g., webserver) and optional connection variables.

 Groups:¶

-Group hosts together using descriptive names, like [webservers]
+Group hosts together using descriptive names, like [webservers] or [databases].

-Create nested groups with the :children
+Create nested groups with the :children suffix.

-groups children of the all_servers
+[all_servers:children] makes webservers and databases groups children of the all_servers group.

 Group Variables:¶

-suffix to define variables applied to all hosts in the group.
+Use the :vars suffix to define variables applied to all hosts in the group.

-Using yaml
+Using yaml¶

-Using yaml
+Using yaml format, hosts.yml:

 # File: hosts.yml